 The Dell XPS 8930 packs all of the power of a gaming PC inside the chassis of an understated office machine.
 It wouldn’t look out of place hidden under a cubicle desk and yet it packs anything up to an 8th-generation Core i7, six-core CPU, 64GB of memory, and a GTX 1060.
 The review system we looked at was a little less powerful than that, but still a perfectly capable gaming system – especially when falling below $1,000.

-It’s not heavily customizable in other senses, although you can choose storage options and RAM up to 16GB.
-But this isn’t a system that’s targeted at people who want a purpose-built red watercooling loop to be seen through their system’s side window.
+It’s not heavily customizable in other senses, although you can choose how much RAM and storage you want.
+But this isn’t a system that’s targeted at people who want a purpose-built RGB watercooling loop to be seen through their system’s side window.

 How we test